BruteKoon/Root_Checker/README.md

 # Root_Checker

-Implement a technique to check Rooting In Android
+Implement a technique to check Rooting In Android (RootBeear Clone Coding)

 These are the Check Skiils